Welcome to Poznań, Poland

 Jean Monnet Chair Holder

-Prof. Alberto de Franceschi
+Prof. Alberto De Franceschi

 Università degli Studi